howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

  **2 June**
   - Finished fine-tuning the model.
 Achieving way better accuracy on the testset and overall robustness.

+**7 June**

+- Trained another 2nd model just for classification purposes.
+Achieving way better results in all kind of lighting conditions.

 ---
 ### Code: